looeee/discoverthreejs-site/markdown/book/first-steps/responsive-design.md

 TODO-LINK: add link to interactivity chapter
 {{% /note %}}

-_If you are unfamiliar with event listeners, check out the {{< link path="/book/appendix/dom-api-reference/#listening-for-events" title="DOM API reference" >}} in the appendices for more info._
+_If you are unfamiliar with event listeners, check out the [DOM API reference]({{< relref "/book/appendix/dom-api-reference#listening-for-events" >}} "DOM API reference") in the appendices for more info._

 We can listen for most events, like `click`, or `scroll`, on any HTML element.
-However, the `resize` event listener must be attached to {{< link path="book/appendix/dom-api-reference/#global-object" title="the global `window` object" >}}.
+However, the `resize` event listener must be attached to [the global `window` object]({{< relref "book/appendix/dom-api-reference#global-object" >}} "the global `window` object").
 There is another way of listening for resize events which works with any element: the [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver/ResizeObserver).
 However, it's quite new and at the time of writing this chapter isn't yet widely supported.
 Besides, it's a little more work to set up, so we'll stick with the tried and trusted `resize` event for now.

 ### Test `addEventListener` in the Browser Console